Nonparallel Voice Conversion with Augmented Classifier Star Generative Adversarial Networks: Introduction

-In general, the quality and conversion effect obtained with non-parallel methods are usually limited compared with methods using parallel data due to the disadvantage related to the training condition.
-Thus, developing non-parallel methods with as high a speech quality and conversion effect as parallel methods can be very challenging.
-Recently, some attempts have been made to develop non-parallel methods \cite{Chen2014short,Nakashika2014ashort,Nakashika2014bshort,Nakashika2015short,Blaauw2016short,Hsu2016short,Hsu2017short,Xie2016short,Kinnunen2017short,Kaneko2017dshort,vandenOord2017bshort,Hashimoto2017short,YSaito2018bshort,Kameoka2019IEEETransshort_ACVAE-VC}.
-For example, a method using automatic speech recognition (ASR) was proposed in \cite{Xie2016short}.
+In general, the quality and conversion effect obtained with nonparallel methods are usually limited compared with methods using parallel data due to the disadvantage related to the training condition.
+Thus, developing nonparallel methods whose speech quality and a conversion effect are as high as those of parallel methods can be very challenging.
+Recently, some attempts have been made to develop nonparallel methods \cite{Chen2014short,Nakashika2014ashort,Nakashika2014bshort,Nakashika2015short,Blaauw2016short,Hsu2016short,Hsu2017short,Xie2016short,Kinnunen2017short,Kaneko2017dshort,vandenOord2017bshort,Hashimoto2017short,YSaito2018bshort,Kameoka2019IEEETransshort_ACVAE-VC}.
+One example is a method using automatic speech recognition (ASR) \cite{Xie2016short}.
 The idea is to convert input speech under the restriction that the posterior state probability of the acoustic model of an ASR system is preserved so that the transcription of the converted speech becomes consistent with that of the input speech.
 Since the performance of this method depends heavily on the quality of the acoustic model of ASR, it can fail to work if ASR does not function reliably.
-A method using i-vectors \cite{Dehak2011short}, known as a feature for speaker verification, was recently proposed in \cite{Kinnunen2017short}.
+A method using i-vectors \cite{Dehak2011short}, known as a feature for speaker verification, was proposed in \cite{Kinnunen2017short}.
 Conceptually, the idea is to shift the acoustic features of input speech towards target speech in the i-vector space so that the converted speech is likely to be recognized as the target speaker by a speaker recognizer.
 While this method is also free from parallel data, one limitation is that it is applicable only to speaker identity conversion tasks.